EnigmaCurry/d.rymcg.tech/README.md

 * [traefik-htpasswd](traefik-htpasswd)
 * [experimental ad-hoc certifcate CA](certificate-ca)

+## Command line interaction

+As alluded to earlier, this project offers two ways to control Docker:

+ 1. Editing `.env` files and running `docker-compose` directly.
+ 2. Running `make` targets that edit the `.env` files for you, and do the same thing.

+### Running docker-compose natively

 For all of the containers that you wish to install, do the following:

  * Read the README.md file found in each project directory